House of Balloons: Background and production

-Before work on House of Balloons began, the Weeknd first released music through YouTube in 2009, working as part of a hip-hop duo called 'Bulleez n Nerdz', under the stage name Kin Kane.
-During this time, he was also a part of a songwriting and production team called 'the Noise', who wrote demos intended for artists such as Drake, Justin Timberlake, and Chris Brown.
+At the age of seventeen, Abel Tesfaye dropped out of school, left his home, and relocated to an apartment in Toronto, Ontario, with two friends.
+Because these events occurred over a weekend, Tesfaye adopted the stage name "the Weeknd", omitting the third "e" to avoid trademark issues with Canadian band the Weekend.
+Before using this stage name, Tesfaye released music through YouTube in 2009 using the moniker "Kin Kane" as part of a hip-hop duo called "Bulleez n Nerdz".
+Tesfaye was also a part of a songwriting-and-production team called "the Noise", writing demos intended for artists such as Drake, Justin Timberlake, and Chris Brown.

-In 2010, the Weeknd met the producer Jeremy Rose through mutual friends in Toronto.
-Rose began playing multiple songs he made in Ableton, including the instrumental for "What You Need".
-After the Weeknd freestyled over it, Rose asked him if he wanted to work together as a "dark R&B project".
-Their sessions together led to the creation of three other tracks from House of Balloons, the first part of "The Party & the After Party", "Loft Music", and an early version of "The Morning".
-Rose discontinued working on the project due to creative differences, but he allowed the Weeknd to use the songs they produced together, under the condition that he would receive production credits.
+In 2010, the Weeknd met producer Jeremy Rose through mutual friends in Toronto.
+After the Weeknd freestyled over some of Rose's instrumentals, Rose asked him if he wanted to work together on a "dark R&B project".
+Their sessions led to the conception of the first part of "The Party & the After Party", "What You Need", "Loft Music", and an early version of "The Morning".
+Rose left the project due to creative differences, but allowed the Weeknd to use the songs they produced under the condition Rose would receive production credits.
+In December, the Weeknd met Canadian producer Illangelo during one of the latter's daily studio sessions.
+Their first studio session together led to the creation of an early version of "Glass Table Girls" and songs that appear on the Weeknd's second mixtape, Thursday (2011).
+The Weeknd met producer Cirkut through a mutual friend, and they created "High for This" in one day.
+"Wicked Games" was written by the Weeknd and Rainer Millar-Blanchaer, who he met through mutual friends, and they wrote the track in Millar-Blanchaer's home studio.

-In December 2010, the Weeknd met the producer Illangelo through multiple studio sessions together, which led to the creation of an early version of "Glass Table Girls" and songs that later appeared on the Weeknd's second mixtape, Thursday.
-For the mixtape's opener, "High for This", the Weeknd met the producer Cirkut through a mutual friend, which led to its creation after a session at Cirkut's home studio.
-Cirkut later introduced him to Doc McKinney in January 2011.
-McKinney played the Weeknd multiple instrumentals, including the mixtape's title track, made sometime in 2009.
-While working on the title track, the Weeknd's desire to rap led to McKinney improvising another beat, a reworked version of "Glass Table Girls".
-McKinney and the Weeknd began further work that same month, Illangelo returning to the studio with them.
-As weeks progressed, they realized that the songs connected together, leading to their decision to release the mixtape free of charge.